How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 [Sarah]: I agree, but flexibility matters too.

-4. Use different colors for different speakers (if platform supports)
+4. Different colors for different speakers when the platform supports it

 Technique 2: Keyword Highlighting for Educational Videos